 The MBA in Human Resources (also often called an MBA in Human Resource Management, an MBA with a concentration in Human Resources, or an MBA in Organizational Leadership and Human Resources) prepares students for management level positions in human resources.

 These programs prepare human resources managers and business leaders to focus on the managerial skills and business knowledge needed to manage HR functions that include:

 Admission into a master’s degree in human resources is often dependent upon the candidate’s undergraduate GPA.
 Although a bachelor’s degree in human resources is not required to pursue a graduate degree in human resources, most programs require candidates to have some experience or undergraduate coursework in business and human resources.

 Most master’s programs allow students to either complete a general course of study in human resources or focus their study on any one of a number of areas, such as compensation and benefits, labor law, and collective bargaining.

 Certification Options in Human Resources

-Similar to many other professions, professional certification in human resources and human resources management is a sign of advanced study, leadership, and a commitment to continuing education.
+Similar to many other professions, professional certification in human resources and human resources management is a sign of experience, leadership capabilities, and a commitment to continuing education.

-The most widely recognized professional designations in human resources, both of which are examination-based credentials, include:
+The most widely recognized professional designations in human resources are examination-based credentials that include: